Table of contents

 It’s never fun having to admit that you’re wrong, so understandably, working Step 10 can be difficult.
 However, here are a few tips that may help you get started:

-• Set aside time each day to take inventory.
+- Set aside time each day to take inventory.
 By dedicating time each day to taking inventory, you are prioritizing your mental health and your recovery.
 You can use this time to meditate, journal, or just sit in a quiet place to reflect on your day.
-Think about the good and the bad and ask yourself if you need to make anything right and what you can do to make tomorrow a better day.
+Consider the good and the bad.
+Ask yourself if you need to fix anything.
+Think about what you can do to make tomorrow better.

-• Don’t allow your ego to get in the way of progress.
+- Don’t allow your ego to get in the way of progress.
 The act of admitting when you’re wrong takes humility and courage.
 It’s definitely not easy!
-However, if you practice setting your ego aside, it will gradually become easier to take responsibility for your actions, admit when you’re wrong, and do what you need to do to make things right.
+If you practice putting your ego aside, it will become easier to take responsibility for your actions.
+You will admit when you’re wrong and do what you need to make things right.

-• Work with a counselor or sponsor.
-It’s helpful to have an outsider’s perspective and view on things, mainly because taking a daily inventory can be challenging at first.
-A sponsor or counselor can help you review your actions objectively and provide support as you learn to deal with life in a radically different way.
+- Work with a counselor or sponsor.
+It’s helpful to get an outsider’s view.
+This is important because taking a daily inventory can be hard at first.
+A sponsor or counselor can help you look at your actions clearly.
+They can also support you as you learn to handle life in a new way.

 Printable AA Step Ten worksheets